danieldamianov/SWIFT_MT_799_WebApi/README.md

 ## Example SWIFT MT799 Messages

 This section provides sample SWIFT MT799 messages for testing purposes.
+Instructions for testing:
+1. Run the app.
+2. Using Endpoint 2 - **Save Message**, save the following four messages, each with separate request.
+3. Using Endpoint 1 - **Get Messages from Sender Bank**, retrieve the messages by sender bank.

 ### Messages from Bank Code PRCB